 One way to boost Europe's resilience would be to cooperate with the United States on trade and economic policy.
-Europe should seek a compromise with Washington on reforming the World Trade Organization, specifically, and more broadly in promoting an international trading system that is conducive to liberal democratic values.7 One goal of such an effort should be to discourage the growing trend toward what the Information Technology and Innovation Foundation calls "innovation mercantilism."
+Europe should seek a compromise with Washington on reforming the World Trade Organization, specifically, and more broadly in promoting an international trading system that is conducive to liberal democratic values.7 One goal of such an effort should be to discourage the growing trend toward what the Information Technology and calls Innovation Foundation "innovation mercantilism."
 Innovation mercantilism is a trade strategy employed by (often illiberal) states designed to protect and promote domestic firms focusing on key emerging technologies, and to discriminate against those of competitors.8

 When it comes to defense, Europe should prioritize developing the ability to deter Russia and to defend itself in the event of hostilities.
 The US can no longer simultaneously play the leading role in providing security for Europe and, at the same time, effectively compete in East Asia.
-Hence, Europe should invest in conventional precision strike capabilities and integrated air and missile defense systems in order to develop fully formed anti-access/area-denial (A2/AD) capabilities.9 would be to augment funding for antidisinformation - though such initiatives are at best a partial solution.10
+Hence, Europe should invest in conventional precision strike capabilities and integrated air and missile defense systems in order to develop fully formed antiaccess/area-denial (A2/AD) capabilities.9

 Finally, Europe and the United States share an interest in boosting their resilience to gray zone operations and should act in concert to address common areas of weakness.
 This would include taking steps to prevent unfriendly countries from exploiting domestic problems, such as antiglobalization sentiment and political radicalization.
-One step European states could take on this front
+One step European states could take on this front would be to augment funding for antidisinformation - though such initiatives are at best a partial solution.10